 You will examine the art and architecture of Venice in the light of its unique physical, political and cultural location.
 You will study key examples of architecture, painting and sculpture in the light of their commissioning, manufacture, consumption and subsequent critical fortune.

 You will examine a range of theoretical approaches from the discipline’s beginning in the early 19th century to contemporary debates.
 By exploring questions of theory and method, you will develop the skills of critical reading and the evaluation of evidence.
 You will be encouraged to reflect on your own theoretical allegiances, and to consider how these will shape your dissertation.

-Art and Culture since the 60s; Art and Visual Perception; From Fortress to Country House; A Fine Tomorrow; Practical Art; Art of the Baroque; The Renaissance: North and South; Spanish Painting of the Golden Age; Danish Art
+Year two: Art and Culture since the 60s; Art and Visual Perception; From Fortress to Country House; A Fine Tomorrow; Practical Art; Art of the Baroque; The Renaissance: North and South; Spanish Painting of the Golden Age; Contemporaneities; Danish Art; Globalisation and Contemporary Art

-Deconstructing Medieval and Early Modern Buildings; The Lure of the Object; Mannerism; East Meets West; Visual Art and Poetry
+Year three: Deconstructing Medieval and Early Modern Buildings; The Lure of the Object; Mannerism; East Meets West; Leonardo: Art and Science

 Location of study

 Find out more about fees and funding

 There may be costs associated with other items or services such as academic texts and course notes associated with your course.
 Students who choose to complete a work placement will pay reduced tuition fees for their third year.